transitland/www-transit-land/_posts/2016-08-01-seattle-sotmus-recap.md

 category: news
 published: true
 isThereTitle: true
-title: We prepared for State of the Map by importing nearly all of the transit feeds in Seattle
+title: We prepared for State of the Map US by importing nearly all of the transit feeds in Seattle
 ---

 ### Sound Transit provided most of the feeds